“An Advance Directive is only as strong as the surrogate who enforces it.”

 Doctors often determine a patient’s capacity Competency is often used in lieu of capacity.

-by asking questions; they will ask do you understand:
+by asking questions; they will likely ask do you understand such things as:

 One can have decisional capacity for her or his health care without having the ability to understand technical medical terms, or other complex matters such as the stock market or finances.